afgalvan/afgalvan/README.md

 # Hi there, I'm Andrés 👋

-## I'm a DevOps who's trying to constantly learn new things
+## I'm a DevOps Engineer who's trying to constantly learn about the Cloud

 - 🌱 I’m currently learning [Terraform](https://www.terraform.io/).
 - 🤖 I enjoy automating almost everything as far as my skills can.
-- 🤔 I'd like to learn CDK and other infrastructure technologies.
+- 🤔 I'd like to learn AWS CDK and other infrastructure technologies.
 - 💻 Trying to learn cloud-based solutions continuously.

 ---